-We live in a time where an always-on mentality is commonplace in the workforce.
-Whether imposed by self or organisationally, this ‘do more, push more, be more’ mentality has become the norm and many marketers, quite frankly, are struggling to keep up.
+Whether imposed by self or organisationally, the ‘do more, push more, be more’ mentality has become the norm and many marketers, quite frankly, are struggling to keep up.

 Have you ever felt like you’ve just woken up and before you know it you’re on your way home from work, left wondering where the day just went?
 You’re not alone.
 In fact, research shows that 47% of people spend their waking hours thinking about something else other than what they’re actually doing.
 With multi-tasking no longer being a gift, more like a given, it’s no wonder we constantly feel like we’re doing more than ever, yet getting nowhere.